vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 To deploy the Tanzu Kubernetes Grid instance, you must first import the supported version of the Kubernetes OVA into your vCenter server and convert the imported OVA into a template.
 This template is used by the Tanzu Kubernetes Grid installer to deploy the management and workload clusters.

-For importing an OVA template in vCenter, see [these instructions](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-17BEDA21-43F6-41F4-8FB2-E01D275FE9B4.html).
+For importing an OVA template in vCenter, see [Deploy an OVF or OVA Template](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-17BEDA21-43F6-41F4-8FB2-E01D275FE9B4.html).

 To learn more about the supported Kubernetes version with Tanzu Kubernetes Grid 1.6.0, see the [Tanzu Kubernetes Grid Release Notes](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-release-notes.html).